All Episodes

 I never did anything but watch those cartoons.

-I still watch Curious George with my son.
+I still watch Curious George.

-My son always loves SpongeBob, SpongeBob, Spongebob.
+My son always loves SpongeBob, SpongeBob, SpongeBob.

 Oh, I hate that cartoon.

-I hated that court.
+I hated this cartoon.

 It was awful.

-What is it from the 1930s?
+But really, Dad, what is it from the 1930s?

 No, Bugs is the best.